JpOnline/Blog/language.md

 Hey there, you might not want to read the whole text, you seem a pretty busy person to me, so I'll cut the chase, here is the conclusion and if you want to know more about how did I get there or the arguments behind it I invite you to read the following paragraphs.

-You don't have an excuse to produce something complicated, if someone else is not understanding you is because you're not explaining well enough.
+You don't have an excuse to produce something complicated, if someone else is not understanding you it is because you're not explaining well enough.
 When developing a software you need to abstract down the complexity and make anyone that knows English and the domain of the software understand what is happening there, the reader doesn't need to know what is a `select`, `map`, `foreach` and not even `if..else` and languages like C# and Java don't help us to do it in a straight way.

 ## What is a language?
 Language is the capacity to express an idea and communicate through a system of signs with a semantic and, most often a syntax common to a people who are of the same community or nation, the same geographical area, or the same cultural tradition.
 It's not static, new words and expressions are invented all the time.